Code-Institute-Submissions/bookable/README.md

 #### Contact

--   As the homepage, the visitor will be greeted with a hero section and below it, a contact form the vill presented to the visitor for easy contact.
+-   On the homepage, the Website will greet the visitor with a hero section, and below it, a contact form the vill presented to the visitor for easy contact.

     <br>

 #### Account page

--   The account page is simple and contains a small header with a greetings and the users name and across it a offcanvas button.
-Below the header there's booking list table and a pagination bar at the bottom.
+-   The account page is simple and contains a small header with a greeting and the user's name, and across it is an offcanvas button.
+Below the header, there's a booking list table and a pagination bar at the bottom.

     ![Account-Page](./docs/planes/skeleton/account-page.jpg)

     <br>

-    Pressing the offcanvas button will bring out the info section with all information of the user and two buttons at the bottom; edit the company info or delete the account everything associated to it.
+    Pressing the offcanvas button will bring out the info section with all information about the user and two buttons at the bottom; edit the company info or delete the account and everything associated with it.

     ![Account-Info](./docs/planes/skeleton/signed-in-account-info.jpg)